 - The School of Nursing will review all applications with a minimum cumulative grade point average (GPA) of 3.00 in the lower-division nursing curriculum based on a 4.0 scale.
 Nursing core courses completed with a letter grade less than C, or 2.00 on a 4.00 scale, will not be accepted toward the Bachelor of Science in Nursing degree.
 The selection process of the School of Nursing is highly competitive. - 2.
-Students are also required to take a Nursing Entrance Exam. - Students are required to submit two recommendation forms, preferably from faculty who have taught the student a nursing prerequisite course. - Progression to the senior level of the nursing curriculum is contingent upon completion of all general education requirements and junior level nursing courses. - Students must complete NURS 3410 Pathophysiology with a grade of at least 'B-' before admission to PHSSN. - Students must apply for admission to the School of Nursing.
+Students are also required to take the HESI A2 Nursing Entrance Exam.
+A minimum score of 75% is required on each science section (Biology, Chemistry, Microbiology, and Anatomy & Physiology).
+Additionally, a HESI A2 cumulative score of 75% or better is required.
+Three attempts will be permitted.
+If the HESI A2 is repeated to improve scores, the student only has to show proficiency (75% or better) once in each section.
+HESI A2 scores are considered valid by PHSSN for two admission cycles (fall & spring or spring & summer or summer & fall).
+Therefore, the HESI A2 should not be attempted earlier than two academic semesters prior to the desired entry semester. - 3.
+Students are required to submit two professional recommendation letters. - All general education requirements, must be completed prior to enrollment in the nursing program. - Anatomy & Physiology I, Anatomy & Physiology II, Microbiology, Chemistry, may only be repeated once. - Students must complete the required Anatomy & Physiology, and Microbiology courses with a grade of at least 'B' before admission to PHSSN. - 7.
+Students must apply for admission to the School of Nursing.
 Contact the school of nursing for specific deadlines.
-Applicants are required to have personal contact with the School of Nursing Director of Admission and Student Development by January 1.

-For transcript evaluation at PHSSN, contact the Director of Admissions and Student Development:
+For transcript evaluation at PHSSN, contact the Patty Hanks Shelton School of Nursing: